DenzelBraithwaite/Vault-of-Knowledge/js.md

 <br>

 `const` is a modern(ES6) way to declare a variable with a block scope and no hoisting.
-You cannot reassign a `const` variable but you can update it if it's an array or an object for example.
+You cannot reassign a `const` variable but you can update it if it's an array or an object for example _([read more](#reference-types))_.
 A `const` variable cannot be empty, it needs to be initialized with a value.
 Always decalre variables with `const` unless you know the variable will change, this can reduce the risk of potential bugs.

 <br>